 When evaluating the appropriate amount of compensation for a minister, it is often helpful to review compensation data for other ministers who serve churches of similar size in the same geographic area.
-While precise data based on all of these factors is difficult to determine, there are several annual surveys available of church staff compensation.
+There are several annual surveys available of church staff compensation.